localstack/docs/content/en/user-guide/tools/localstack-extensions/aws-replicator-extension/index.md

 ---
-title: "AWS Replicator Extension"
+title: "AWS Replicator"
-linkTitle: "AWS Replicator Extension"
+linkTitle: "AWS Replicator"
 weight: 1
-description: >
-  A LocalStack extension to replicate AWS resources into your local machine
+description: A LocalStack extension that replicates AWS resources into your LocalStack container
 ---

-AWS Replicator Extension is a LocalStack extension that allows you to replicate AWS resources into your local machine.
+AWS Replicator Extension is a LocalStack extension that allows you to replicate AWS resources into your LocalStack instance.

 {{<alert title="Note">}}
 This Extension is experimental and still under active development.
-Please report any issues or feature requests on our [GitHub repository](https://github.com/localstack/localstack-extensions).
+Report any issues or feature requests on our [GitHub repository](https://github.com/localstack/localstack-extensions).
 {{</alert>}}

 ## Installation